TechAtNYU/ClassroomLM/README.md

 ### Deployment

+This section is for deploying ClassroomLM, scroll down below to see the setup for [Development](#development).
+Currently, only Kubernetes is supported as a deployment option.

 #### Add configuration info to kubernetes files

 Put that same information from `.env` into the `k8s/config.yaml` and `k8s/secret.yaml` (the info is split among those two files.)\